 LFGSM has several methods with which to communicate emergency notifications to the LFGSM community.
 The appropriate method of communication is determined by the severity and urgency of the emergency.
-Communication Vehicles Available to LFGSM:

-- Emergency Notification System (text message & email) - Email (individual or small batches) through Outlook - Direct mail (letters, etc.) to home addresses or work addresses - Telephone - Posting to school Web sites
+Communication methods available to LFGSM:

-- Posting to student/faculty/alumni portal my.LFGSM.edu - Posting on the Canvas Learning Management System (LMS)
+- Mass email system - Email (individual or small batches) through Outlook - Direct mail (letters, etc.) to home addresses or work addresses - Telephone - Posting to school websites - Posting to student/faculty/alumni portal my.lfgsm.edu - Posting on the Canvas Learning Management System (LMS)